Georg von Opel

-Georg von Opel (born 4 May 1966) is a German-born Swiss billionaire and heir, great-grandson of Adam Opel who founded the German car manufacturer Opel AG.
+Georg von Opel (born 4 May 1966) is a German-born Swiss billionaire.
+He is the great-grandson of Adam Opel, who founded the German car manufacturer Opel AG, and is an heir to the family fortune.
+As of 2026, Forbes estimates his net worth at $3.4 billion.

 Early life and education

 Von Opel was born on 4 May 1966 in Kronberg im Taunus, West Germany to Georg Friedrich Karl Adam von Opel, who was the son of Carl von Opel, and grandson of Adam Opel, and his third wife Ingrid (née Revers; b.
 1945).
 Since 1973, his family had been a resident of Switzerland and von Opel naturalized in 2014.

 He studied economics and business administration at the University of Rhode Island and the American InterContinental University, London.

 Career

 In April 2015, the Sunday Times Rich List estimated his net worth at GBP £1.3 billion.
 According to the Sunday Times Rich List, this had increased to £1.654 billion in 2020.
 His wealth primarily comes from Hansa AG, a holding company that invests in listed equities and private-equity funds. von Opel's real estate portfolio includes properties in the south of England, Majorca and the Engadin region in the Swiss Alps.